cpowell/fuzzy-associative-memory/README.md

 It has a wide range of applications:

-* Industrial control, such as governing a fan to keep a room at the "just right" temperature
+* Control systems, such as governing a fan to keep a room at the "just right" temperature
 * Game AI, such as giving human-like behavior capabilities to NPCs
 * Prediction systems

 ## Status

 This is working, functional software.
 It currently supports:
-* Triangular fuzzy sets for input/output
+* Triangular & trapezoidal fuzzy sets for input/output
 * Larsen Implication (scaling)
 * Atomic antecedent propositions (`if A then Z`)

 To do:
-* Trapezoidal (and other shapes) for fuzzy sets
+* Other shapes for fuzzy sets
 * Hedges ('very' and 'fairly')
 * Mamdani Implication (clipping)
 * Composite antecedent propositions (`if A or B, then Z` / `if A and B, then Z`)
 * Additional examples
+* Hard validations to prevent bad shapes, improper FAM layout

 ## Examples